 Non-verbal communication in Japan

-While making eye contact is important, one should avoid staring into another person's eyes for an extended amount of time.
-This is particularly important when in the presence of someone senior in terms of either age or status.
+While making eye contact is essential, one should avoid staring into another person's eyes for an extended amount of time.
+This is particularly essential when in the presence of someone senior in terms of either age or status.

 Work ethic in Japan

-The Japanese work ethic is something that foreigners often struggle to get to grips with.
-The workplace in Japan is competitive and people are willing to go the extra mile to stand out from the competition.
+The Japanese work ethic is something that foreigners typically struggle to get to grips with.
+The workplace in Japan is competitive, and people are willing to go the extra mile to stand out from the competition.

 Saving face in Japan

 The concept of saving face is crucial in Japanese society.
 The Japanese try to avoid confrontation or causing a person any form of embarrassment by putting them on the spot.
-In the case that expats encounter a personal problem with someone, they should address the issue with the individual privately.
+If expats encounter a personal problem with someone, they should address the issue with the individual privately.

-Similarly, it's considered rude to reject an invite or request in Japan.
-Instead of directly saying no, one should instead say they will consider the invitation or propose an alternative.
+Similarly, rejecting an invitation or request in Japan is considered rude.
+Instead of directly saying no, one should rather say they will consider the invitation or propose an alternative.